misaelvf2/misael-zettelkasten/LC 78 - Subsets.md

 This problem may either be solved recursively or iteratively.

 ## Recursive Approach
-In this approach, imagine we have a binary tree, starting with the $0th$ element as the root node.
+In this approach, imagine we have a decision tree, starting with the $0th$ element as the root node.
 At every step, we have the choice of either including the ith element in our subset, or **not** including it in the subset.

-This approach is also called [[Backtracking|backtracking]].
+This follows a general algorithmic called [[Backtracking|backtracking]].

 ![[Pasted image 20220925191135.png]]